 For instance, this documentation page has content in the left panel even on

-The #page id holds the main centered part of the site and is set to make sure the footer at the bottom is stuck to the bottom even on a page with little content.
+As stated, the #page id holds the main centered part of the site and is set to make sure the footer at the bottom is stuck to the bottom even on a page with little content.
 Inside the #page lives the main parts of the site.

 Most of the main content will reside

 .site-content within #page.
 Here your posts and pages will get output along with any other info you plan on showing.
 Ignition was made for W